Welcome to our complete guide to the German Shepherd Husky Mix.

 - Anal furunculosis – painful infections of the anus.

 - Panosteitis – an inflammatory bone disease.

 German Shepherds are also prone to posture and back problems that cause them to walk on their hocks.

-It’s quite a list, but bear in mind that many conditions can be screened for in the parents before they mate, and a good breeder will be happy to show you records of this.
+It’s quite a list, but bear in mind that we can now screen for many conditions in parent dogs before they mate.
+And a good breeder will be happy to show you records of this.

 Now let’s look at the effect of mixing in some Husky genes.

-Compared to German Shepherds, Huskies are noted for having low rates of joint dysplasia for a breed of their size.
+Compared with German Shepherds, Huskies have low rates of joint dysplasia for a breed of their size.

 However, they are prone to some degenerative eye conditions, including cataracts, and as a breed seem more disposed than others to some skin conditions.

 Mixing a German Shepherd with a Husky is an opportunity to give their offspring a healthier mix of genes.